 Pima is a member of the Arizona Community College Athletic Association and the National Junior College Athletic Association, Region #1.
-Intercollegiate activities are governed by a board of students, staff, and faculty with policies administered under the President by the Director of Athletics.
 Eligibility requirements are set by the sports organizations which govern our participation.
 The basic stipulations are that the student/athlete be enrolled full-time, making satisfactory academic progress, and that he or she has been granted a medical clearance for participation.
-Competition includes soccer (men), pep squad (men and women), cross country (men and women), basketball (men and women), tennis (men and women), track (men and women), softball (women), archery (men and women) and rodeo (men and women).
+Competition includes soccer (men), pep squad (men and women), cross country (men and women), basketball (men and women), tennis (men and women), track (men and women), baseball (men), volleyball (women), golf (men), softball (women), and rodeo (men and women).

-Intramural
+Intramural Sports

 Intramural activities are open to any member of the College-students, faculty, and staff-with sports geared to individual and team competition.
-More than 35 activities are available and others are developed when enough interest is shown.
-Activities include basketball, baseball, badminton, flag football, golf, ping pong, seven-mile bicycle race, softball, swimming, tennis, volleyball, racquetball, weight lifting contests, and several two-mile cross country runs.
+Many activities are available and others are developed when enough interest is shown.
+Activities include basketball, badminton, flag football, golf, seven-mile bicycle race, tennis, volleyball, racquetball, and several two-mile cross country runs.